-    According to the CDC, coronaviruses are a large family of viruses that are zoonotic in origin meaning coronaviruses originate in animals and are common in many different species, including bats, cats, camels, rabbits and cattle.
+According to the CDC, coronaviruses are a large family of viruses that are zoonotic in origin meaning coronaviruses originate in animals and are common in many different species, including bats, civics, cats, camels, rabbits and cattle.
 Coronaviruses can then infect people and spread between people (such as with MERS-CoV, SARS-CoV, and now with this new virus – named SARS-CoV-2 – which is often referred to as simply “coronavirus” or COVID-19).
-The SARS-CoV-2 virus is a betacoronavirus (one of four genera of coronaviruses), like MERS-CoV and SARS-CoV – all three of which originated in bats and passed to humans.
+The SARS-CoV-2 virus is a betacoronavirus (one of four genera of coronaviruses), like MERS-CoV and SARS-CoV – all three of which probably originated in bats and passed to humans.

 In late 2019, the coronavirus broke out in Wuhan in the Hubei province of China.
 Several of the early patients were linked to a wet market (where fresh and live animals including bats and cats were slaughtered and sold.
 The markets are referred to as wet because there is a lot of blood and guts mixed with water on the floor, shelves, and stalls which is how the virus is passed from animal to human: through bodily fluids).
 But, other patients emerged who had no link to the market suggesting the virus jumped from animal to human and then spread by human to human contact.